oberblastmeister/neuron.nvim/README.md

 # neuron.nvim

-**Note**: If you want to use this plugin with the latest neuron version please use the unstable branch
+**note**: This is the unstable branch.
+If you are using the latest version of neuron use this branch

 Make neovim the best note taking application.
 This plugin uses **neovim 0.5** to be able to take advantage of the latest cool features.